Stocks slide in Asia, Brent crude heads for record monthly rise

 "We expect the war to run at least into June, with the risk tilted to a longer conflict."

+If exports from Yanbu were disrupted, Saudi oil would need to pivot toward Egypt’s Suez-Mediterranean (SUMED) pipeline to the Mediterranean, JP Morgan analysts said.

+Much of Asia is highly dependent on energy from the Middle East.

-The clampdown on the Strait has sent prices for oil, gas, fertiliser, plastic and aluminium surging, along with fuel for planes and shipping.
+The clampdown on the Strait has also sent prices for fertiliser, plastic and aluminium surging, along with fuel for planes and shipping.
 Prices for food, pharmaceuticals and petrochemical products are all set to rise.

-That is bad news for Asia, as much of the region is highly dependent on energy from the Middle East.
-Futures for Japan's Nikkei were trading down at 50,870, pointing to a steep fall from Friday's close of 53,373.

-S&P 500 futures lost another 0.6 per cent, while Nasdaq futures fell 0.7 per cent.

 FED IN FOCUS AS PAYROLLS LOOM